ShebaDarko/PowerBI-IntrusionDetection-Analytics-Dashboard/README.md

 The RNN page details the implementation and results of using a Recurrent Neural Network.
 This includes:
 - Confusion matrix plots
-- Tables showing false positives, true positives, and false negatives for top attacks
+- Tables an vlaues for high, medium and low false positives, true positives,false negatives for top attacks

 ## 5. 🤖 Machine Learning with MLP
 The MLP page covers the use of a Multilayer Perceptron for intrusion detection.
 This section contains:
-- Confusion matrix results
-- Tables showing false positives, true positives, and false negatives for top attacks
+- Confusion matrix results and  false positives, true positives, and false negatives rates for top attacks

 ## 6. 📈 Performance and Metrics
 ![Performance and Metrics](visuals/perf_.png)